GPCRmd/gpcrmd-docs/source/simulation-browser.rst

 Browser
 =======

 For more complex searches, we provide our Browser, which includes more advanced browsing tools.
-Moreover, it has the advantage of allowing to search by synonims.
+Moreover, it has the advantage of allowing to search by synonyms.

 Overall, the Browser is used to find simulations based on the elements included in it.
 First, use panel **1** to search the desired elements (GPCRs, other proteins, molecules, etc).
 Add the elements to the search by clicking "Add to Search".
 Then, use the panel **2** to search for simulations containing the elements added.

 Usage
 ------------

 Let's say you are looking for a simulation containing serotonin and the serotonin receptor.
 You should use the panel **1** to search for these elements (e.g. search by the word "serotonin").
 You will obtain a list of elements related to your search (serotonin, serotonin receptors, ...).
 Select the elements you are interested in by clicking "Add to Search".
 They will appear in panel **2**.
-If you don not want to apply any more filters or use the advanced search, you can just click at the search button of panel **2**.
+If you do not want to apply any more filters or use the advanced search, you can just click at the search button of panel **2**.
 A list of simulations corresponding to your search will appear.

 Panel **1**, searching the elements: